Master of Science in Speech Language Pathology

 To be considered for admission to the graduate program, applicants must have:

-• Three letters of recommendation from academic instructors and/or supervisors (two from within the communication disorders major and one external professional evaluator or three from instructors and supervisors from within communication sciences and disorders) who can attest to the individual’s ability to work in teams, diversity experiences, and community service
+• Three letters of recommendation from academic instructors and/or supervisors (two from within the communication disorders major and one external professional evaluator or three from instructors and supervisors from within communication sciences and disorders) who can attest to the individual’s ability to work in teams, diversity experiences, and community service;

 Potential students are advised of the following: